Political Science (POLI)

 Level: UG

-Prerequisite(s): 3 POLI credits
+Prerequisite(s): 3 credits from courses in POLI

 POLI 2140 3 credits